Car-free Christmas in NorfolkNorfolk

 1. 4.
 King's Lynn

 • Get to King’s Lynn by train from Cambridge, Ely and stations in between or even direct from London Kings Cross.
-Arrive by bus from Dereham, Swaffham, Hunstanton, Wisbech, Fakenenham and lots of other places.
+Arrive by bus from Dereham, Swaffham, Hunstanton, Wisbech, Fakenham and lots of other places.

 1. 5.
 Great Yarmouth